will-me-me/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 3-new_owner file has the script for changing the file ownership The 4-empty file has the script for creating an empty file The 5-execute has the command for making a file excutable The 6-multiple_permissions file has the comaand for giving the user the grp user and other user the permision to read a file
+The 3-new_owner file has the script for changing the file ownership The 4-empty file has the script for creating an empty file The 5-execute has the command for making a file excutable The 6-multiple_permissions file has the comaand for giving the user the grp user and other user the permision to read a file The 7-everybody has the scriot for adding executional permision to the owner of the file grp and other owners